-I trust women.
-I believe in women.
-I need a strong female friend in my life – or I feel as though I’m missing out.
+I trust women, I believe in women, and without a strong female friend I feel as though I’m missing out.

 As for men?

 For me, I would say men are a want – and also a need, though not a need in the traditional sense of the word.